Audition for The Little Theatre

 AUDITIONS FOR

-Directed by Philip Powell
+Directed by Andre Minkins

 AUDITION DETAILS

-Monday, July 14 from 6:00-8:00 pm
+Auditions: Monday, December 8, from 6:00-8:00 pm

 Please read the character descriptions and performance schedule below.
 Auditions will consist of reading from sides.
 Please bring your calendar and be prepared to list all potential conflicts for the rehearsal and performance period.